Last Updated on

 Responsive web design

 Your prospective customers are busy people and may discover your website via email or one of your marketing campaigns on their phone or tablet during a break, or at home in the evening.
+This is equally important whether you are a services businesses or not.

 2. Functionality scoping